When, where and why travel costs will drop 40 per cent

 Airfares in the US are expected to drop up to 40 per cent as the country moves into autumn.

-A holiday in America is expected to get cheaper over the next few weeks according to a travel index created by the deal-finding website, Hopper.
+A holiday in the US is expected to get cheaper over the next few weeks according to a travel index created by the deal-finding website, Hopper.

 From gas to hotels, restaurants and airfares, the cost of a trip has increased for travellers compared to 2019 as tourism restarts around the world.